aws-samples/aws-modern-application-workshop/module-4/README.md

 });
 ```

 Now, below the constructor, we will write one helper function to import an API specified in a swagger file.
-Make sure to replace the Cognito UserPool ID with the one saved earlier on, e.g. `us-east-1_ab12345YZ`.

-> **Note:** The `REPLACE_ME_COGNITO_USER_POOL_ID` is the **only** placeholder that needs to be replaced in this block of code.
-The remaining `REPLACE_ME` placeholders will be automatically replaced.

 ```typescript
 private generateSwaggerSpec(dnsName: string, userPoolId:string, vpcLink: apigateway.VpcLink): string {